Seycove Secondary

 • Bystanders may also be subject to these consequences.

-VISITING OTHER SCHOOLS
+VISITING OTHER SCHOOLS OR INVITING VISITORS TO SEYCOVE

 Students are not permitted to visit any other school while school is in session.
-Students are also not permitted to invite students form other schools to Seycove during the school day.
+Students are also not permitted to invite students from other schools to Seycove during the school day.
 Do not invite unauthorized visitors.
-All visitors must report to the office upon arrival.